-Our Junior Infant teachers, Ms. Heather (Room 5), Ms. Fitzmaurice (Room 6), Ms. Foley (Room 2) and Ms. McCarthy (Room 1) are so looking forward to meeting all of the new Junior Infants who will be starting in September!
+Our Junior Infant teachers, Mrs. Ryan (Room 5), Ms. Fitzmaurice (Room 6), Ms. Costello (Room 2) and Ms. McCarthy (Room 1) are so looking forward to meeting all of the new Junior Infants who will be starting in September!

 For those parents who were unable to make our introductory meeting in May, see below for some essential information.